daniellowell/handpose-robotics/README.md

 - **Comprehensive analyzer** (`usb/analyze_log.py`) with automatic issue detection and recommendations
 - **Optimized loops** - Non-blocking STATUS queries, char arrays instead of String on Arduino (2-3x faster)

+**⚠️ IMPORTANT:**
-**⚠️ IMPORTANT:** The angle calculation now uses 3D vectors.
-Previous 2D implementation only worked when hand was held sideways to camera.
-3D implementation works regardless of hand orientation.
+- The angle calculation uses 3D vectors and works regardless of hand orientation
+- For inverted servos (Middle, Ring, Pinky), calibration must have MIN > MAX in EEPROM
+- Arduino auto-detaches servos after 2 seconds of no commands (saves power, prevents buzzing)

 **⚠️ KNOWN ISSUES:**
-- Thumb and fingers may not close tightly enough - requires servo calibration adjustment (lower minimum angles)
+- Some Arduino pins (D6, D7) may not respond - check wiring or remap pins if needed
-- Swivel remains at neutral 50% (wrist rotation not implemented)
+- Swivel remains at neutral 50% (wrist rotation not implemented yet)

 ## 1. Prerequisites